Changes in British English pronunciation during the twentieth century

 historical development of words like action

-which must be presumed to have reached their current form via an intermediate one with
+which may have reached their current form via an intermediate one with

 /ʧ/.
 This kind of development is commonly heard but not predominant with other words such as picture.
-(In GA it seems to be more common than in GB.)
+(In GA it's a great deal more common than in GB.)

 - More permissive attitudes